0dominik/calorie-counter/README.md

 ## Overview

 This is a react app to control calories intake.
-App uses [USDA API](https://fdc.nal.usda.gov/api-guide.html).
-I followed atomic design rules.
+It allows you to search food from [USDA API](https://fdc.nal.usda.gov/api-guide.html) database.
+Nutrition values from all meals are counted and shown.
+In components structure I followed atomic design rules.

 ## Technologies